-APPLI-013 Beginning Electrical Appliances Tech I - 3 Units
+APPLI-014 Advanced Electrical Appliances Tech I - 3 Units

-ADVISORY: Concurrent enrollment in APPLI-020, 035 or 036 and ETEC-004; eligibility for ENGL-090 LMC Degree: DA Transfer: CSU
+ADVISORY: APPLI-013; concurrent enrollment in lab class APPLI-020, 035 or 036; eliaibility for ENGL-090

-If you are you interested in starting a new career working with technology, electromechanics, and if you like to work independently and find satisfaction in helping people.
-This introductory course in electrical appliances will provide you the foundation you need to enter the appliance repair field.
+Are you interested in starting a new career working with technology and electromechanics?
+Do you like to work independently and find satisfaction in helping people?
+This course is designed for students wanting to acquire appliance theory and diagnostic skills.
 The course focuses on theory and practice in the diagnosis and repair of major brands of washers, dryers, ranges, dishwashers and electrical schematic diagrams.
-You will also learn related information on job safety, shop practices, repair orders, troubleshooting, maintenance, and service techniques.
+You will also learn related information on job safety, shop practices, repair orders, troubleshooting, maintenance, service techniques and computer aided instruction.
 This is part of the Appliance Technician I certificate which is designed for evening students.
 SC

-7033 T 6:00-8:50pm CC3-505 Price, L Semester
+7032 T 6:00-8:50pm CC3-505 Price, L Semester